November 5, 2019

-On 6 November 2018 the German Federal Court of Justice (BGH) made two preliminary references to the European Court of Justice (CJEU) regarding whether the platforms YouTube (the well-known video sharing platform) and Uploaded (a cyberlocker) are responsible for copyright infringement by communication to the public.
-The questions referred in each case are similar and reportedly the CJEU has joined the cases.
+On 6 November 2018 the German Federal Court of Justice (BGH) made two references to the European Court of Justice (CJEU) concerning the question of whether the platforms YouTube (the well-known video sharing platform) and Uploaded (a cyberlocker) are responsible for copyright infringement by communication to the public.
+The questions referred in each case are similar and the CJEU has joined the cases.
+The hearing will take place on 26 November 2019.

-The ultimate decision(s) of the CJEU will have far-reaching consequences on not only current but also potentially on pending legislation.
-More practically, these rulings will impact the protection and exploitation of creative content online.
-Rightholders argue that the CJEU should find that the operators communicate works uploaded by users to the public and may not rely on the Article 14 defence for hosting providers.
+At a practical level, these rulings will impact the protection and exploitation of creative content online.
+Rightholders argue that the CJEU should find that the platform operators communicate works uploaded by users to the public and may not rely on the Article 14 defence for hosting providers.
 This position is consistent with their goal of ensuring that content can be effectively licensed and protected online in a world where content-sharing platforms have become part of mainstream daily content consumption.
 The platforms will rely on a more restrictive view of communication to the public and a broad interpretation of the hosting privilege.

-In the YouTube case, a record producer brought copyright infringement proceedings against YouTube in relation to uploads onto YouTube of tracks from an album and a concert recording of the singer Sarah Brightman.
-The claimant requested that the content be taken down and YouTube initially complied (although the extent of the removal is disputed), but they reappeared on YouTube a few days later, leading the claimant to commence proceedings which have been ongoing since 2009.
+In the YouTube case, a record producer brought copyright infringement proceedings against YouTube in relation to uploads onto YouTube of tracks from an album and a concert recording of the soprano Sarah Brightman.
+The claimant requested that the content be taken down and YouTube initially complied, but the content reappeared on YouTube a few days later, leading the claimant to commence proceedings which have been ongoing since 2009.
 The claimant sought an injunction in relation to the videos, disclosure of information about the uploading users and damages.